joshhartigan/bush-game/chapter-2/readme.txt

   / \/  \ |_| \__ \ | | | / /_\\ (_| | | | | | |  __/
   \_____/\__,_|___/_| |_| \____/\__,_|_| |_| |_|\___|

-     --- Chapter II: The beauty of complexity ---
+     --- Chapter II: The beauty of intricacy ---

 This game is currently just a way for me to improve my programming skill in the best programming language, C.